kili-technology/kili-python-sdk/docs/sdk/tutorials/geojson.md

 Notice that the GeoJSON file also contains some of the label metadata like the annotation mid, the category, etc.

 ## GeoJSON to Kili labels

+Now, let's do the opposite: we will convert a GeoJSON file to Kili labels.

 ```python